|Home - Campus Academics - Programs - Undergraduate Degree Programs: School of Engineering and Computer Sciences - Game Design and Development|

-The Bachelor of Science in Game Design and Development program helps students develop skills and knowledge that may be used to pursue employment opportunities involving the use of electronic gaming in public or private sector organizations.
-The program is also designed to help students prepare for entry-level positions such as game designers, game developers, graphic designers, storyboard artists, concept artists, and animators.
+The Bachelor of Science in Game Design and Development is intended to help students develop skills that can be used to pursue careers involving the use of electronic gaming in public or private sector organizations.
+The program can prepare students for entry level positions such as game designers, game developers, graphic designers, level designers, environment artists, storyboard artists, concept artists, and animators.

-Students complete either a two semester capstone sequence resulting in a game design and development portfolio or an internship where they apply skills and knowledge taught in the classroom in an environment that utilizes elements of game design and development.
+GDD education must be hands-on and project- based.
+At DWC, project-based learning is used extensively throughout the GDD program which culminates with either a two-semester capstone sequence resulting in a game design and development portfolio or an internship assignment that provides an opportunity for students to apply their skills in an environment that uses elements of game design and development.

 Graduates of the Game Design and Development Program at Daniel Webster College should be able to: